anilhorasan/anilhorasan/README.md

 ![Jenkins](https://img.shields.io/badge/CI%2FCD-Jenkins-blue?style=flat-square&logo=jenkins)

-- I’m Anil Horasan, a software test engineer based in Toronto, Canada.
-- I was an entrepreneur and software developer back in Türkiye.
-- But I received permanent residency in Canada and relocated to Toronto!
-- I am actively pursuing opportunities as a Software Development Engineer in Test (SDET) in Toronto, Canada.
-- Driving quality through clean, efficient test automation.
--
 - A software test engineer based in Toronto, Canada.
 - Previously an entrepreneur and software developer in Türkiye.
 - Received permanent residency in Canada and relocated to Toronto in October 2024.